A Frog By Any Name

 Copyright © – 2021 – R. Arthur Russell

-Today, a man on LinkedIn posted a short video presentation of a happening that occurred within his family.
-I watched his presentation intently.
-I’ll be honest, it moved me to tears.
-Literally, I wept.
+Today, a man on LinkedIn posted a short video of a happening that occurred within his family.
+I watched his presentation intently; and I’ll be honest, it moved me to tears.
+I literally wept.
 Why?
 Because what he shared resonated with the Truth of my Being.
 That “Being” is in me–pervading; and It is also in everyone else–pervading.
 It is the substance of That from which all of us are made.
-In a world of illusion, It is That which is Real.
-It is raw, undiluted LOVE in all its fullness.
-Here is the account:
+It’s Reality is undiluted Love in all its fullness.
+Here’s the account:

-As I’m writing this, the joy of that short account is still ripe within me.
-No happiness of the ego can approach its transcendent authenticity.
+As I’m writing this, the joy of that account is still ripe within me.
+No happiness of the ego can touch its transcendent authenticity.
 The account reminds me of what my dear mother, who experienced her fair share of suffering, often wisely told me.
 She told me that the easiest way to shake off the blues was to do something nice for someone else.
 There–in the heart of this timeless moment–is the secret to a very rich life; a life devoid of the self-centered “what’s-in-this-for-me?” perspective of the little “i.”
-If you can catch that thief in operation, you are on your way to liberation from its rule.
+If you can catch that thief in operation, you’re on your way to being liberated from it.

 The false self, the character of Mister or Misses “me,” is not the real Self.
-As far as natures go, those two are galaxies of distance apart.
+As far as natures go, those two are galaxies apart.
 True Self is giving.
-It is the Source of love, comfort, joy, and peace.
+It is the Source of love, comfort, peace, and joy.
 We feel our way to It; and we recognize and appreciate It just as It is.
-The false self is the psychological me; the fictional self who outwardly may appear giving; but who inwardly is subtly or overtly interested in self-preservation, appearance, and taking.
+The false self is the psychological me; the fictional self that outwardly may appear giving; but who inwardly interested in self-preservation, appearance, and taking.
 It is the author of The Book of Sly.

-Today–right now–we can take back our birthright and be heartbound.
-We’ll recognize the nature of True Self by the way we feel.
-No thinking is required; in fact, thinking is the hindrance that keeps us from recognizing our essential nature, which is Truth.
+Today–right now–we can take back our birthright and be heart bound.
+We’ll recognize the nature of true Self by the way we feel.
+No thinking is required.
 When we rediscover the Center of our Being, we are once again home in our sense of belonging.
 True Self is closer than our breath–not a heartbeat away.
 One of the best ways to rediscover It is to live from the perspective of that elder daughter.
 What can we give?
 A friendly smile or kind word?
 Some financial support?
 Time spent sharing a talent?
-A telephone call to someone who is lonely?
-A shoulder to lean upon?
-And what of that “beggar” on the street–the one who shares the same True Self?
-Isn’t it time that we truly live by giving of the heart?
+A telephone call to someone who’s lonely?
+And what of that “beggar” on the street–the one who shares the same true Self?
+Isn’t it time to truly live from our heart?

 Dare to dream (and care for one another).